Joint English-language M.A. Program in Ottoman History

 - Furthermore, students are required to write an original M.A. thesis based on the critical analysis of Ottoman archival, epigraphic or narrative sources.

-Native Turkish-speakers are not required to attend the Turkish language classes, but must write a bibliographical essay instead.
+Native Turkish-speakers are not required to attend the Turkish language classes, but must instead take two (2) Modern Greek language classes.

 The Program does not charge tuition fees.